 Cut to the chase

-- What is Android 10?
-It's the next version of Android
+- What is it?
+It's the newest version of Android for 2019

-- When did Android 10 launch in full?
+- When did it launch?
 Early September 2019

-- How much does Android 10 cost?
-It is a free update
+- How much does it cost?
+It's a free update

 Android 10 release date

-Thanks to Google providing most of the information, as well as our playing around with Android 10, we've got a good idea of all the features in the latest version of Google's operating system.
+Thanks to Google providing most of the information, as well as our playing around with Android 10, we've got a good idea of all the features in this version of Google's operating system.

 Dark Theme, the system-wide dark mode